University of Tennessee Medical Center

 Upcoming Programs & Events

 Family and friends of patients currently admitted to our Trauma Center are invited to take time to relax, have a snack and learn more about the emotional impact of trauma.
-The group meets once a week on Tuesday afternoons in the Trauma Surgical ICU (TSICU) and Nero Critical Care (NCC) Family Lounge.
+The group meets once a week on Tuesday afternoons in the Trauma Surgical ICU (TSICU) Family Lounge.
 Come and join us!
 Learn more

 This is a general support group for trauma survivors.
-January and July groups will be held the 2nd Tuesday due to holidays (1/9/18 and 7/10/18).
+January and July groups will be held the 2nd Tuesday due to holidays (1/8/2019 and 7/9/2019).
+Meetings are held in the Health Information Center (HIC) conference room, on the 1st floor of the hospital.
 Please call for more information or to RSVP @ 865-305-9970. ***Inclement Weather Policy*** If Knox County Schools are closed or have early dismissal the day of the support group due to inclement weather then the group will be canceled.
 Learn more

 Come celebrate recovery with other trauma survivors, medical and hospital staff.
 There will be refreshments, beverages, door prizes and informational booths.
 Feel free to drop-in at any time during the event.
 To find out more information please contact TSN at 865-305-9970.
 We hope to see you there!
 Please RSVP by April 19, 2019 if you have not already.
 Learn more